Configure the PySpark agent

 Modify ./kensu-spark-example/conf.ini.
 Add your Ingestion Token where it says ingestion_token.
 Put the ingestion_url.
-You can get those tokens from Getting Credentials.
+You can get those tokens from Getting credentials

 This is what the code looks like before we add Kensu Spark.
 It creates a regular Spark DataFrame by merging 3 csv files and saves it in a Parquet file.